Are drainpipe extensions to blame for bobcat deaths?

 Several residents believe they have it figured out, and the Florida Fish and Wildlife Commission says their solution is “entirely possible.”

+The extensions can be found at any home improvement store.
+They have a rectangular end that attaches to the downspout, and the other end is round.
+They are 3 to 4 inches wide.

-It could be small prey like rats, rabbits or squirrels will seek refuge in the extension pipes while being chased, Irvins said.
+Small prey like rats, rabbits or squirrels might seek refuge in the extension pipes while being chased, Irvins said.
 The bobcats, in pursuit, become stuck.

-The FWC says it cannot confirm Irvins’ theory.
-However, FWC spokesperson Melody Kilborn said, “It is entirely possible for it to be the case that bobcats are getting their heads stuck in drainpipe extensions while attempting to capture prey.”
+“It is entirely possible for it to be the case that bobcats are getting their heads stuck in drainpipe extensions while attempting to capture prey,” FWC spokesperson Melody Kilborn said.

 “We had a lot of baby rabbits in the area,” Irvins said.
 “Suddenly they disappeared.”